lambdaclass/mina_bridge/README.md

 The full code details can be consulted in the GitHub repository link at the [top of the section](#aligned's-mina-proof-of-state-verifier).
 We use OpenMina’s code for hashing the consensus state.

 > [!WARNING]
 > At the moment we’re unsure about other considerations or checks for the consensus checking step.
-We’re awaiting more details from the o1labs team.
+This step is under investigation.

 ### State hash check